Unpaid carer's leave

 Find out who is an immediate family or household member on the Sick and carer’s leave page.

 Unpaid carer’s leave can be taken:

-- in 1 continuous period (eg. 2 working days in a row) or
+- in 1 continuous period (for example, 2 working days in a row) or

-- in separate periods as agreed between the employee and employer (eg. 4 half days could be taken in a row).
+- in separate periods as agreed between the employee and employer (for example, 4 half days could be taken in a row).